Arizona Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted towards the income limit.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
-There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-As of July 2018, this amount is $2,057.50 / month and is set to increase again in July 2019.
-However, if the non-applicant’s mortgage/rent and utilities is more than the MMMNA, he or she is entitled to a higher spousal allowance.
+There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), for non-applicant spouses of spouses applying for nursing home Medicaid or long-term home and community based services.
+This spousal allowance is the minimum amount of monthly income to which the non-applicant spouse is entitled.
+As of July 2019, this amount is $2,113.75 / month and is set to increase again in July 2020.
+Simply put, the applicant spouse can transfer his or her income to the non-applicant spouse to bring his / her monthly income up to this amount.
+That said, the non-applicant spouse is entitled to an even greater spousal allowance if his or her mortgage/rent and utilities is greater than the MMMNA.
 As of January 2019, the applicant spouse may transfer as much as $3,160.50 / month (this figure will increase again in January 2020) to his or her non-applicant spouse.
 This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
 Learn more about how Medicaid counts income here.

 What Defines “Assets”